written by Dr. Jacqueline Sutera, DPM and Vionic Innovation Lab Member

 A lot of technology goes into comfortable shoes.
 For example, running and walking shoes are made for forward motion while basketball and tennis are made for lateral/side to side motion.
 Make sure to choose your styles accordingly!

 Replace any old and worn-out shoes.
+How long do walking shoes really last exactly?
 The general rule of thumb is to replace your shoes every 8-10 months but you might need to do so sooner if you are particularly hard on your shoes.
-However, warm weather shoes – such as comfortable walking sandals – might need to be replaced after only one or two seasons if they are not worn year-round.
+However, warm weather shoes – such as comfortable flip-flops – might need to be replaced after only one or two seasons if they are not worn year-round.

 A good way to measure whether your shoes are worn out is to run the “tabletop test.”
 To do this, put your shoes at eye level on your tabletop and examine the symmetry and integrity.
 Are they even?
 Are they worn?
 Then flip them upside down and examine the tread.
 Is it smooth?
 Does it have holes?!
-If so, resole or better yet – replace!
+If so, resole or better yet – replace your walking shoe with a new pair!

 Avoid Walking Barefoot Around the House

 It can be very tempting, especially in the summertime, to be barefoot or live in flip flops.
 But avoid being barefoot on hard surfaces for long periods of time.
-Use shoes and types of sandals with arch support, cushioning and shock absorption, and limit use of high heels and very flat or thin types of sandals and flip flops.
+Use a supportive shoe or sandals with arch support, cushioning and shock absorption, and limit use of high heels and very flat or thin types of sandals and flip flops.

+It is important to make sure your shoes fit correctly.
 Choose styles that fit you correctly.
-You want to wear shoes that will accommodate your specific needs, especially if you have a wider foot, bone spur, hammertoe or bunion.
+You want to wear shoes that will accommodate your specific needs, especially if you have a wider foot, bone spur, hammertoe, or bunion.
 Avoid buying shoes that are not quite right just because they are on sale or because you like the style!
 Don’t wear hand-me-down shoes or purchase any second-hand shoes.
 These have wear patterns from the previous person and can cause injury.
 Plus, there is also hygiene concern when looking at the effects of wearing hand-me-down shoes.

 Hard Surfaces are Harsh on the Feet

 When walking on hardwood, cement, stone, or ceramic tile, there is really nothing to absorb the shock between you and the ground.
 Over time, this behavior can contribute to deterioration to your fat pad, which serves as the foot’s natural cushion.
 Women should be especially cognizant of fat pad atrophy, as they’re more likely to develop it due to hormone changes.
 Limit your barefoot time to carpet or cork flooring only, and wear comfortable, supportive footwear when on harder indoor surfaces.
-My at-home go-to: Vionic’s Relax Slippers.
-These supportive slippers are plush and provide comfortable arch support as you walk around your house.
+My at-home go-to: Gemma II Mule Slippers.
+Wearing slippers at home is great for your feet as these supportive slippers are plush and provide comfortable arch support as you walk around your house.

 Being barefoot at home for long periods of time can lead to foot pain, especially during pregnancy when feet tend to spread and widen.
-Closed supportive slippers with extra cushioning, shock absorption and arch support are your best bet.
+Closed supportive slippers with extra cushioning, shock absorption and good arch support are your best bet, especially if you have flat feet.

 Walking barefoot can cause degeneration of the natural cushion and fat pad on the bottom of the foot.
 Without this fat, you are literally walking or running on skin and bone.
 Once this fat pad degenerates it’s gone forever.
 Protect it by wearing well-padded shoes and supportive slippers while at home, like those made by Vionic with built-in arch support and cushion.
 Think of time at home, or when not working out as “active recovery.”
-Make foot loving choices!
+Make foot loving choices and choose proper footwear that supports your feet!

 Alternate Between Comfortable Footwear